nidi3/snippets/README.md

 # snippets
 Include running/compiling code snippets into documentation.
+Based on an old idea from [@Stefku](https://github.com/Stefku).